angeluriot/Generative_adversarial_network/README.md

 # Training

-* First, you need to find and download a dataset of images (At least 5,000 images but the more the better).
+* First, you need to find and download a dataset of images (at least 5,000 images but the more the better).
 You can find a lot of datasets on [**Kaggle**](https://www.kaggle.com/datasets)

 * Then, in the `settings.py` file:
 	* Specify the **path** to the dataset